 It can also be rewarding to travel to seminars outside Oxford.
-Each term the Institute of Classical Studies in London publishes a Meetings List, a copy of which is usually available at the issue desk in the Sackler Library (see section 16 below).
+Each term the Institute of Classical Studies in London publishes a Meetings List, a copy of which is usually available at the issue desk in the Art, Archaeology & Ancient World Library.
 Of special note is AMPAH (Annual Meeting of Postgraduate Ancient Historians).
-The annual meeting of the Classical Association has also become a major forum for graduates.
-It will be held in 2022 and details will be published at www.classicalassociation.org/events.html).
+The annual meeting of the Classical Association has also become a major forum for graduates and details will be published at https://classicalassociation.org/events/).
 Financial assistance for travelling to conferences and seminars may be available (see section 12 below).